 You will also want to check your imagery and colour scheme to ensure it is still readable on devices with different resolutions.

 This is a simple one!
 If you have video content, subtitle your work.
 Most online video platforms like YouTube have editing software to enable you to add subtitles yourself quickly and easily!

 Tab-able keyboard friendly

 Bear in mind that some physical impairments mean that users can’t use a touchpad or mouse so you have to make sure that your website can be navigated through their keyboard.

 Don’t panic if you’re not up to scratch on your keyboard shortcuts.
 The simplest way to check this is by using your up and down arrows to scroll, tab to move between tabs on the page and enter to select links.
 So long as that works it’s keyboard compatible.

 When you create a link in a post you want to describe the page it will lead to.
 You want to avoid links like Click Here or Read Now as they are an accessibility nightmare.
 So instead of:

 Read up on Inside Theatre in our latest app of the month post click here.

-If you want to know how accessible your website currently is just head to the Web Accessibility Website and stick in your address!
+If you want to know how accessible your website currently is just head to the Web Accessibility Website to check your page one by one, or looking at the Experte Accessibility Checker to assess them all at once!
+Just stick in your address!
 They’ll outline any problem areas of your website in terms of accessibility.